 Sustainability Concerns Policies & Measures Targets & Impacted SDG Goals Diversification for Growth and Sustainability Our machines and skilled workers allow us to venture into other areas of product lines beside turbo engine vanes.
 Profit margin could be lower but it helps to cover some overhead cost.
 Also we are now working on several potential downstream businesses for acquisition and to expand our business upstream to be in a better bargaining position.
 In the next 3 years, we will maintain our core business of vane production while transforming & diversifying to becoming a qualified supplier of aviation blades and military products OEM.
 Our target is to transform from a 100% single vane processing structure to 50% or less.
 Environmental 1.
-Work Place Air and Environment We have set up a maintaining unit to constantly monitor the air condition and discharge level on a weekly basis.
+Work Place Air and Environment We have set up a maintainance unit to constantly monitor the air condition and discharge level on a weekly basis.
 Workers are also sent for medical check-up regularly for certain production lines.
-HR department will report to the management meetings weekly.
+HR department will report to the weekly management meetings.
 To renovate the Polishing department and to improve the exhaust system by second quarter of 2019.
 Compliance (There are five targets set for the coming 2.
-Waste Management We are reviewing the qualification and performance of our contractors regularly and assign supervisor to monitor their disposal procedures randomly.
+Waste Management We review the qualification and performance of our contractors regularly and assign supervisor to monitor their disposal procedures randomly.
 Put in place a review committee in the next review and selection of contractors during 2019 year) 3.
 Production Safety Standardization We are to conduct in-house training and awareness seminars with all level of workers quarterly to ensure all safety standardization requirement SOPs are fully complied.
-Zero accident due to high awareness of safely rules in 2019 3 Million
+Zero accident due to high awareness of safely rules in 2019 4.
+Supply Chain/Responsible Procurement To ensure raw material supply (about 80% A committee consists of staff of supply, account & purchased locally in 2019) is reliable and flexible within our purchasing and supply level, we are constantly sourcing for new suppliers and reviewing their supply code of conduct.